-Persons of any age, family size or marital status who live in the counties of Branch, Calhoun, Clinton, Genesee, Gratiot, Hillsdale, Ingham, Ionia, Jackson, Lapeer, Lenawee, Livingston, Macomb, Monroe, Oakland, Saginaw, Shiawassee, St. Clair, Washtenaw, Wayne may apply.
+Persons of any age over 18, family size or marital status who live in the counties of Branch, Calhoun, Clinton, Genesee, Gratiot, Hillsdale, Ingham, Ionia, Jackson, Lapeer, Lenawee, Livingston, Macomb, Monroe, Oakland, Saginaw, Shiawassee, St. Clair, Washtenaw, Wayne may apply.
 It is a policy of the Agency that a three-month leave of absence from employment be taken upon placement to facilitate the adjustment of the infant with the new parent(s).
 The leave may be shared among two parents so that outside care not be provided on a regular basis during the three months.

 What age children are available?
 How long does it take?

 Newborn infants.
 Many placements happen within 12-18 months and the Agency places 10-12 infants/year.

 How much does it cost to adopt through Catholic Social Services of Washtenaw County?